Frederick Lau

 Frederick Lau (born 17 August 1989) is a German actor.

 Biography

-He grew up and still lives in Berlin-Steglitz.
+He grew up in Berlin-Steglitz, and still lives there.
 He was awarded the Deutscher Filmpreis (German Film Awards, colloquially known as the Lolas) for portraying the student Tim in the film Die Welle based on the novel by Todd Strasser.
 Since 2000 he has played over 50 roles in film and television.